Monitor and control the recovery of by-products in food and drink operations

 - fines for contaminated waste

-- methods of controlling vermin and other pests around waste products
+- methods of controlling pests around waste products

 - audit requirements